top of page

 Panel: Scaling Supportive Housing with Q & A

-Moderator: Erin Boudreau Panelists: Mina Mawani, Valesa Faria, Supportive housing is a critical foundation for improving health outcomes and addressing the intersecting issues of homelessness, mental health, substance use, and income insecurity.
+Moderator: Erin Boudreau Panelists: Frank Horn, Mina Mawani, Valesa Faria Supportive housing is a critical foundation for improving health outcomes and addressing the intersecting issues of homelessness, mental health, substance use, and income insecurity.
 The panel will present two supportive housing case studies, in Saskatoon serving First Nations and in Toronto., Attendees will gain insights into how service delivery, infrastructure, policy, investment, and integration with health and social services drive sustainable, scalable impact and advance equitable health outcomes.

 3:45-4:15 PM